mdiscenza/daily_learnings/R/dataframe_creation_workflow.md

 df2$v3 <- vector_3
 ```

 This second method is better if the vectors that you're adding to the dataframe are not named in a way that you'd want in the resulting dataframe.
-This saves you the hassle of modifying the column names by setting elements of the `colnames()` after the dataframe is createdf
+This saves you the hassle of modifying the column names by setting elements of the `colnames()` after the dataframe is created.